ameerwasi001/Imperal/README.md

   i = num+1
 }
 ```
-Here for loop creates an inner environment for it's code block to execte in, but bases the environment on the last environment returned by the last iteration.
-Similarly we have a concept of python-like list comprehensions an they are as what folllows
+Here for loop creates an inner environment for its code block to execute in, but bases the environment on the last environment returned by the last iteration.
+Similarly, we have a concept of python-like list comprehensions and they are as what follows
 ```
 num+1 for num in nums
 ```
-In Python you can also add a if-statement at the end and the same can be done here,
+In Python, you can also add an if-statement at the end and the same can be done here,
 ```
 num+1 for num in nums -> if num!=5
 ```
 which works as a sort of filter function.

 # Functions
-Caution: These do something interna that might be considered Impure.
-More specifically interpreter forward declares them at the beginning of a particular context and they iterally get changed when they are initiaized.
+Caution: These do something internally that might be considered Impure.
+More specifically the interpreter forward declares them at the beginning of a particular context and they literally get changed when they are initialized.
 It is something that might be considered straight-up impure but who am I to say?
 Let's continue.

 Here we get to referential transparency, remember when I said that when you change a variable, the last form of it is preserved.
-It meant that the functions of that time have the exact copy of the environment that we provided before changing environment so, they won't return different outputs for the same inputs.
+It meant that the functions of that time have the exact copy of the environment that we provided before changing the environment so, they won't return different outputs for the same inputs.
 They can be defined as what follows,
 ```
 fun add: a, b {
   return a+b